mimersql/MimerPy/doc/mimerpy.rst

 .. attribute:: Connection.messages

-  List where an exception class and value is appended to as a tuple that the interface receives from the underlying database.
+  List where an exception class and value is appended to as a tuple.
+  The tuple interfaces and receives from the underlying database.
 If the connection has at least one cursor, then the error is appended to the cursor's messages attribute, otherwise the error is appended to the connection's messages attribute.
 The aim of this attribute is to